FLAC3D New 3D Liquefaction Constitutive Model

 P2P-Sand: An Introduction

 Itasca is pleased to announce P2P-Sand (Practical Two-Surface Plasticity model for Sands), our new practice-friendly 3D liquefaction constitutive model for FLAC3D based on the DM04 (Sanisand) model (Dafalias & Manzari, 2004).
-By revising some formula without destroying the conciseness of the original DM04 (Sanisand) model, the modifications improve the comparative results between model simulations and various laboratory and field observations with various initial and loading conditions.
+By revising some formula without destroying the conciseness of the original DM04 model, the modifications improve the comparative results between model simulations and various laboratory and field observations with various initial and loading conditions.
 In addition, Itasca's new liquefaction model embraces an easier and more practical calibration procedure in terms of in-situ data, instead of experimental data, greatly reducing the laboriousness of calibration.

 Itasca's enhanced model: